gadget-framework/gadget2/docs/userguide.md

 used is multiplied by that calculated using the simple harvest control rule below).

+\bigskip
 The simple harvest control rule that is used to calculate the scaling factor to be used to determine the fishing level is defined by the
 $<$function name$>$ value, along with the $<$biomasslevel$>$ and
 $<$quotalevel$>$ vectors.
 Currently there are 6 quota functions defined, and the valid function names are:

+\bigskip
-simple - use a simple harvest control rule, based on the biomass of each stockannual - use a annual harvest control rule, based on the biomass of each stocksimplesum - use a simple harvest control rule, based on the biomass of all the stocksannualsum - use a annual harvest control rule, based on the biomass of all the stockssimpleselect - use a simple harvest control rule, based on the biomass of selected stocksannualselect - use a annual harvest control rule, based on the biomass of selected stocks
+simple - use a simple harvest control rule, based on the biomass of each stock annual - use a annual harvest control rule, based on the biomass of each stock simplesum - use a simple harvest control rule, based on the biomass of all the stocks annualsum - use a annual harvest control rule, based on the biomass of all the stocks simpleselect - use a simple harvest control rule, based on the biomass of selected stocks annualselect - use a annual harvest control rule, based on the biomass of selected stocks

+\bigskip
 Note that if the $<$function name$>$ value is set to either simpleselect or annualselect, then it is necessary to define which stocks to use to determine the fishing level.
 This is done be additionally specifying a